pabloc08/WhisPaper/README.md

 </p>

 > ⚠️ **Windows notice:** the WhisPaper installer is currently unsigned.
 Windows SmartScreen may display an "Unknown publisher" warning the first time you run it.
 This is expected.
 Click **More info → Run anyway** to continue.
+>
+> In some cases, the `.exe` may be blocked outright by Smart App Control (SAC) for not being signed.
+To fix it, turn SAC off and back on after installing (**Settings → Privacy & security → Windows Security → App & browser control**).

 ## Features